9 Best Climbing Harnesses of 2025

 What’s the difference between a sport climbing harness and a trad climbing harness?

 The main difference is the features they have for different climbing styles.
 A sport climbing harness is designed to be simple and lightweight.
-It usually has 2-4 gear loops and less padding.
-A trad climbing harness is made for carrying lots of trad gear and for being comfortable on long multi-pitch climbs.
-It will have more gear loops (sometimes a fifth gear loop), more padding, and usually has adjustable leg loops.
+It usually has 2 to 4 gear loops and less padding.
+A trad climbing harness is made for carrying lots of trad gear and for being comfortable on long multi pitch climbs.
+It will have more gear loops, sometimes a fifth gear loop, more padding, and usually adjustable leg loops.

 How should a climbing harness fit?